lkfink/lkfink.github.io/pages/research.md

 [![METimage](../../assets/publpics/METimage.png)](https://lkfink.github.io/pages/publpics/METimage.html){:target="_blank"}

-##### Upcoming 2020 Conference
+#### Upcoming 2020 Conference!
 The second Conference on Music & Eye-Tracking will be held at the Max Planck Institute for Empirical Aesthetics, 16-17 July 2020.
-More information will be posted as it becomes available: www.ae.mpg.de/met.
+More information will be posted as it becomes available: [www.ae.mpg.de/met](https://www.ae.mpg.de/met){:target="_blank"}.